 Somehow hearing about the precautions makes Laura more nervous rather than less, but… she’s the one that involved Leaf in all this to begin with, knowing that she’d be safer under guided investigation than impatiently trying to find stuff out on her own.

 Besides, she’s pretty sure Leaf stole something from the Casino and then lied to the police about it.
 Laura shouldn’t assume Leaf can’t be cunning on her own… though that particular example makes Laura nervous for different reasons.
-She hasn’t confronted Leaf about it because she wants the girl to trust her and be honest with her on her own… and because if she’s wrong, she imagines it would be terribly hurtful to Leaf that Laura didn’t trust her.
+She hasn’t confronted Leaf about it because she wants the girl to be honest with her on her own… and because if she’s wrong, she imagines it would be terribly hurtful to Leaf that Laura didn’t trust her.

 “Alright.
 Good idea wanting to talk about this in person, and if you’re going to keep an abra registered to the town for a while then feel free to come by whenever to update me.”